SolaceSamples/solace-samples-java-jcsmp/README.md

 ## Prerequisites

-This tutorial requires the Solace Systems Java API library.
+This tutorial requires the Solace Java API library.
 Download the Java API library to your computer from [here](http://dev.solacesystems.com/downloads/).

 ## Build the Samples